-Economics &
+Economics 🗹

 Provides an overview of how a market-oriented economic system operates and surveys the factors that influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
-Concepts include scarcity, resources, alternative economic systems, growth. supply and demand, monetary and fiscal policy, inflation. unemployment and global economic issues.
+Concepts include scarcity, resources, alternative economic systems, growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.

 Prerequisite: High School GPA of 2.6 and MMR and MMW or

-Accuplacer Reading Skills of 236 and Writing of 237 or ACT of 15 Reading/16 English
+Prerequisite: High School GPA of 2.6 and MMR and MMW or Accuplacer Reading Skills of 236 and Writing of 237 or ACT of 15 Reading/16 English